MisganaGetachew/MisganaGetachew/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...DSA
-- 👯 I’m looking to collaborate on ... any python based projects
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->
 I'm a software engineering student with experience in C++, Python, and web development (HTML, CSS, and JavaScript).
 Currently, I'm learning data structures and algorithms as part of my studies.
+- 🔭 I’m currently working on a contractural project
+- 🌱 I’m currently learning DSA
+- 👯 I’m looking to collaborate on ... any python based projects (desktop/web)
+- 📫 How to reach me: https://www.linkedin.com/in/misgana-getachew/